WITNESSES TESTIFY THAT RUBASHKIN KNOWINGLY HIRED ILLEGAL IMMIGRANTS

 According to the Arizona Star, Represenative Russell Pearce is proposing to let prosecutors subpoena business records and testimony to investigate whether companies are hiring undocumented workers, without first getting a warrant from a judge.

-This is likely to become more common: Former workers at two suburban Chicago businesses filed complaints Tuesday saying their employers violated state law by using the E-Verify database to help determine the employees' legal status to work after they were hired.
+Former workers at two suburban Chicago businesses filed complaints Tuesday saying their employers violated state law by using the E-Verify database to help determine the employees' legal status to work after they were hired.

 The complaints are the first filed regarding the E-Verify system in Illinois, the state which has historically taken the strongest stance against the use of the controversial federal online database.